peoplesoftninja/AWSStudy/README.md

         * SNS notification
 * Auto Scaling Policy
     * Auto scale increases/decreases instances based on *Cloud Watch* metrics
+* Auto Scaling Policy has two types
+    * Simple Policy
+    * Step Policy, this is used when you want 1 instance to go if > 70 and 2 to go up when between 70-90 and 3 if 90+, simple basically has no elif rule
+    * warm up time is added so that CPU utilization or other metric changes

 # Bastion Host